ETS-Android1/Multi-Purpose-Timer_Stopwatch/README.md

 There is an option to play a subtle heartbeat sound when the timer is running.
 The user can also name the timer they set and look back at the statistics of all the timer set by name including the total time and how many times the timer was used.

-Link to the app on Google Play Store: https://play.google.com/store/apps/details?id=com.armcomptech.akash.simpletimer4
+Link to the application on Google Play Store: <a href="https://play.google.com/store/apps/details?id=com.armcomptech.akash.simpletimer4">Heartbeat Timer</a>

 ScreenShots of the Application:
 <br>